MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/csv-connector.md

     - For authenticating using Microsoft Entra ID you'll need to create and register an app on Microsoft Entra ID.
     - For authenticating using SharePoint provider you'll need to create a SharePoint app with OAuth configuration.

+> [!TIP]
+> You will be able to switch the OAuth provider for your published connection from SharePoint to Microsoft Entra ID, once available

 - For an ADLS data source, you'll need to create an ADLS storage account.

 ## SharePoint data source